ANeerincx/website/_pages/about.md

 My main research goal is to make child healthcare services more efficient, effective and engaging with the help of social robots.
 I therefore study co-design methods for different types of stakeholders, such as healthcare professionals and children.
 I also study real-world social robot applications on stress-reduction and self-disclosure, including personalization and trust.

+I am currently working at HU University of Applied Sciences as a Lecturer-Researcher, where I combine research with teaching.
+As a social robotics researcher I am currently working on the 'Droomrobot' project at the Lectoraat Smart Systems for Healthy Living.
+I am working as a lecturer at the Institute for ICT.

 ### EDUCATION
 - Ph.D. on Social Human-Robot Interaction.
-Thesis topic: “Social Robots for Child Mental Support in Health Domain”.
+Thesis topic: “Robots that Care: How Social Robots Can Boost Children's Mental Wellbeing”.
 Advisors: Prof. Dr. J.F.M.
-Masthoff, Dr. M.M.A. de Graaf (October 2024, Utrecht University).
+Masthoff, Dr. M.M.A. de Graaf (March 2025, Utrecht University).
 - Master of Science in Artificial Intelligence, track Cognitive Science.
 Thesis topic: “Tailoring Online Cognitive Behavioral Therapy via Communication Analysis and Reinforcement Learning” (October 2019, VU University).
 - Bachelor of Science in Psychology, Propaedeutic Exam Bachelor of Science Italian Language & Culture.
 Thesis topic: “Transitional Probabilities within Adjective-Noun Combinations” (June 2016, Leiden University & Università di Bologna).